 In this way, it doesn’t matter whether you do your business accounts or write a fictional book.
-Whatever you wish to express, Seshat’s energy can be accessed in order to bring about best results.
+Whatever you wish to express, Seshat’s energy can be accessed in order to bring about the best results.
 In fact, she is one of my favourite Goddesses, together with Saraswati, to connect with when I am writing my fictional stories, twenty of which have been published as romance novels already, and more are in the making.
-If you would like to browse through my author’s page on Amazon, you can access it here.
+If you would like to browse through my author’s page, you can access it here.
 If you would like to read up on summaries and excerpts, you can do so on my Books page.

 When you do your accounts, Seshat can aid to get a grasp on figures and more complex constructs.
 She will grant you clear sight and support you in communicating your thoughts and feelings clearly, as well as grant you the understanding and deeper wisdom to access those levels of knowledge and wisdom in order to communicate it to others in a way that will stay with them over time.
 She is also a wonderful Goddess to call upon when inviting guests into your home, as you can create a strong bond with friends and family, or, in your place of work, colleagues, clients and business associates.